 Where to Eat

-2. Break for lunch—without ever leaving the mountain—at The 10th.
-The restaurant, near all the popular ski and snowboard runs, serves up stunning mountain views and reasonably-priced meals.
-(Mid-Vail on Vail Mountain, Vail, (970) 754-1010)
+Alternatively, head to The Little Diner for breakfast for a more laid back vibe and a hearty breakfast of eggs and potatoes.
+When you’re ready to break for lunch—without ever leaving the mountain—head to the The 10th.
+The restaurant, near all the popular ski and snowboard runs, serves up stunning mountain views and reasonably-priced meals (for mid-vail).

 Where to Stay

 Each condominium has a unique and cozy atmosphere that feels like home (only better).
 Every year since I was a kid, my family and I have vacationed in Vail, Colorado.
 And every year we return to the Antlers.
 Located in west Vail, the Antlers is a convenient walk to the shops, restaurants, and ski lifts in Lionshead.
 It’s smaller than some of the larger, full-service resorts in Vail, but this spot boasts comfortable condos, each with its own unique personality.
 It’s perfect for walking to the nearby gondola, offers on-site rentals and after a long day you can relax in their outdoor hot tubs or rent a movie from the front desk.
 (680 West Lionshead Place, Vail, antlersvail.com, from $280 a night)

 Conveniently located near town, the Vail Marriott Resort and Spa offers comfort and convenience, all wrapped up in one luxurious package.
 Designed to resemble a European Chalet, the Marriott in Vail is, upon first glance, no ordinary Marriott.
 Walking into the main lobby, I felt like a (European) queen: My luggage disappeared to my room, my car was driven off to parking and my skis were checked.
 All within 10 short minutes.
 With nothing else to do, I enjoyed a nice meal at the newly renovated bar before heading into town for a drink.